City of Kingston upon Hull

 - West Carr

 In the UK, a ward is a subdivision of a local authority area, used mainly for electoral and statistical purposes.
 Defined by the ONS, wards represent the primary unit for local elections, each returning one or more councillors to the local council.
 Wards are also used as a key geography for presenting population and census data.
+We have this list page for easy browsing of all electoral wards: List of all Electoral Wards in the UK.

-Parishes in Kingston upon Hull, City of
+Parishes in City of Kingston upon Hull

 Parishes are the lowest tier of local government; where they don’t exist, those very local services and representation sit directly with the principal council.
+We have this list page for easy browsing of all parishes: List of Civil Parishes in England and Wales.

 - Bilton *